-The world relies on agriculture, and a lot of research has gone into mapping the world’s climates.
+The world relies on agriculture, and a lot of research has mapped the world’s climates.
 The result is the very detailed Köppen database, which integrates climate research with satellite mapping.
 We are at a classification crossroads in Philly.
 South of Philadelphia, the East Coast is classified as a “Humid Subtropical Climate.”
-North and west of Philly, up to Boston, is labeled as mostly “Humid Continental Hot Summers With Year Around Precipitation”
+North and west of Philly, up to Boston, is labeled mostly “Humid Continental Hot Summers With Year Around Precipitation.”

 There are only a few European wine regions that fit the bill.
-Of the three major European wine countries (France, Spain, and Italy) only Northern Italy is categorized as a Philly-esque “Humid Subtropical Climate.”
-Plus, the regions north and west of Philly fall into the same classification as wine regions in Germany and Austria.
+Of the three major European wine countries (France, Spain, and Italy), only Northern Italy is categorized as a Philly-esque “Humid Subtropical Climate.”
+Plus, Philly’s regions north and west fall into the same classification as wine regions in Germany and Austria.

 Along with Köppen, we can hone in on the goldilocks zone by tracking the average monthly temperature.
 The DNA of every type of wine grape has evolved to ripen under specific weather patterns.
 Some grapes like a cool summer and warm fall.
 Others love a hot hummer and a cold spring.

 Humidity is the worst.
 Everyone hates it except for molds and bacteria: they freaking love it.
-It doesn’t take a Master Sommelier (although to be honest, this isn’t covered in the Master Sommelier exam), to know that mold on fruit is a really bad thing.
-We need grapes adapted to a region with a similar level of humidity, otherwise, the vineyards are going to be ripped out faster than you can say “WTF is Odium?”
+It doesn’t take a Master Sommelier (although, to be honest, this isn’t covered in the Master Sommelier exam) to know that mold on fruit is a terrible thing.
+We need grapes adapted to a region with a similar level of humidity.
+Otherwise, the vineyards are going to be ripped out faster than you can say.
+“WTF is Odium?”

 In Philly and much of the East Coast, the humidity levels are nasty during the summers.
 Average levels range between 66 and 75% in August.
 If you’re from here, you know Philly gets thick and greasy in the summertime.
 With humidity and rainfall, we can narrow down our search to the Northwest region of Italy, specifically Piedmont.
 It sports an average humidity of 75%.

-Heat may be important for ripeness, but not nearly as important as sunshine.
+Heat may be important for ripeness but not nearly as important as sunshine.
 It’s all about photosynthesis, baby.
-If you ever try and grow grapes –or any type of fruit– you’ll soon realize that it doesn’t matter how hot it is, if the fruit don’t get at least 8 hours of direct sunlight, your future ain’t going to be sweet.
+If you ever try and grow grapes –or any fruit– you’ll soon realize that it doesn’t matter how hot it is.
+If the fruit doesn’t get at least 8 hours of direct sunlight, your future ain’t going to be sweet.
 As a rule, we need at least 2500 hours of sunshine during the growing season to match Piedmonte, and we do.

 Soil pH & Drainage